openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 However, there are differences between the two variants described in this draft:

   1. **Variant 1**: neither the Initiator's identity nor the Responder's identity are protected against active or passive attackers.
-  2. **Variant 2**: bot the Initiator's and Responder's identities are protected against passive attackers.
+  2. **Variant 2**: both the Initiator's and Responder's identities are protected against passive attackers.

 ## Number of messages